particle-iot/docs/firmware/firmware.md

 Disables RGB LED mirroring.

 Parameters:
-  - bootloader: if `true`, RGB mirorring configuration stored in DCT is also cleared disabling RGB mirroring functionality in bootloader (default)
+  - bootloader: if `true`, RGB mirroring configuration stored in DCT is also cleared disabling RGB mirroring functionality in bootloader (default)

 {{/if}} {{!-- has-rgb-mirror --}}